A Homegrown, Ridiculously Good Restaurant Group

 Ultimate California Pizza has a cool, laid back vibe, with TVs throughout and Top 40 music playing in all six of their locations.
 And they’re the only restaurant in the Divine Dining Group that also delivers.

-Bubba’s Fish Shack literally right across the street from the ocean, specializes in Southern— both hospitality and food, and does it very well.
+Bubba’s Fish Shack literally right across the street from the ocean, specializes in Southern— both hospitality and food— and they do both well.

 “This is a place where you want to keep your flip-flops on and your napkin ready,” says Mike.
 “Because whether it’s a rack of ribs, a flounder, or a Captain’s Platter with oysters and shrimp, or all you can eat catfish, salads, clam chowder, Southern style BBQ, or a blackened grouper sandwich, we cover the bases when it comes to Southern.”